notofonts/math/documentation/building-math-fonts/index.md

 The space between the top of the content of a radical and the bar above it.
 The suggested value for `radicalVerticalGap` is 1 1⁄4 times the default rule thickness, and the suggested value for `radicalDisplayStyleVerticalGap` is default rule thickness + 1⁄4 x-height.

 #### `radicalRuleThickness`
-The thickness of the radical rule and should harmonize with its stroke thickness.
+The thickness of the radical rule; this should harmonize with its stroke thickness.

 #### `radicalExtraAscender`
 Extra space above the radical, should be the same as `overbarExtraAscender`.